brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-07-i-don-t-care-public-license-idcpl.md

 ### 'don't mention me'

 Means that the work must be modified in a way that completely eliminates original author's name/contact info and such.
+Also if the name of the project could point to original author, rename that as well.

 ### 'release the sources'